(sometimes) Astro-Landscape Photographer

 Comets

 Comets are small bodies in the solar system that are mostly made of ice, dust, and rock.
-When they get close to the sun, they heat up to produce a glowing envelope and two types (dust and gas) of tails.
+When they get close to the sun, they heat up to produce a glowing envelope and two types of tails (dust and gas).

 Image of the moon taken during the November 8, 2022 lunar eclipse